IBM/microservices-traffic-management-using-istio/README.md

 # Extend Istio enabled applications to connect to external service(s) by configuring egress policies and test canary deployments

-[Istio](http://istio.io) is an open platform that provides a uniform way to connect, manage, and secure microservices.
-Istio is the result of a joint collaboration between IBM, Google and Lyft as a means to support traffic flow management, access policy enforcement and the telemetry data aggregation between microservices.
+Microservices developers and operators are facing many challenges with respect to service discovery, registration, routing, and connectivity.
+As these microservices grows in size and complexity,  it can become harder to manage.
+How do we enable this growing number of microservices to connect, load balance, and provide role based routing?
+Istio, a joint collaboration between IBM, Google and Lyft attempts to solve these issues.
 Istio provides an easy way to create this service mesh by deploying a [control plane](https://istio.io/docs/concepts/what-is-istio/overview.html#architecture) and injecting sidecars, an extended version of the  [Envoy](https://lyft.github.io/envoy/) proxy, in the same Pod as your microservice.

+Also since Istio tightly controls traffic routing, how do we enable microservices to communicate and connect with external services?
+In this code we show how we can deploy Istio framework on Kubernetes, and then focus on how can we extend Istio enabled applications to connect to external service(s) by configuring egress policies on Envoy sidecars.
+We then show version based routing, and perform request tracing for the modified application.

+We leverage the Istio sample application to go through this.
 The [BookInfo](https://istio.io/docs/samples/bookinfo.html) is a simple application that is composed of four microservices.
 The application is written in different languages for each of its microservices namely Python, Java, Ruby, and Node.js.

-In this code we show how we can deploy Istio framework on Kubernetes, and then focus on how can we extend Istio enabled applications to connect to external service(s) by configuring egress policies on Envoy sidecars.
-We then show version based routing, and perform request tracing for the modified application.

 ![istio-architecture](images/istio-architecture.png)